AzzouN/Resume-Bank/README.md

 > The ElasticSearch instance runs on port 9200

-If you have use one of those ports for anything else, you must change the configuration files.
+If you are using one of those ports for anything else, you must change the configuration files.

 To change the REST API port :
 ```bash